 The total duration of the roasts depends on the size of the lamb’s leg; the meat must be brown and come off the bones very quickly.

-Remove the tray from the oven and let the meat rest, sprinkling it with liquid, so it does not dry out.
-This was my slow-roasted leg of lamb recipe, and I can’t wait to swallow it.
+Remove the tray from the oven and let the meat rest, covering it with foil to prevent drying out.
+That's how I made my slow-roasted leg of lamb, and I can't wait to dig in!

 If you like my slow-roasted leg of lamb recipe and if you want to make more oven-roasted recipes, I recommend you to try: